Reopening 2-way quarantine free travel with NZ

 New Zealand to the Cook Islands

-Before you depart New Zealand, all travellers (CI residents & visitors) must complete the Online Contact Information for travel into the Cook Islands? form.
-You must complete this form within 24 hours prior to your flight’s departure.
+All travellers 12 years and over must be fully vaccinated to travel to the Cook Islands.
+Before you depart New Zealand, all travellers (CI residents & visitors) must complete the Online Contact Information for travel into the Cook Islands form.
+You must complete this form within 72 hours prior to your flight’s departure.

 You must meet Cook Islands Immigration entry requirements

 Quarantine free travel is between New Zealand and the Cook Islands only and you must have been resident in New Zealand for 14 consecutive days prior to travel.
 You will not be required to quarantine or self-isolate in the Cook Islands OR on your return to New Zealand.

 You must ensure that if you leave New Zealand you are legally able to return to New Zealand.
 Refer to the Cook Islands Government Travel Advisory for more information.